leileqiTHU/Attacker/README.md

 **🥺🥺🥺 Please 🌟STAR🌟 this repo if you think this is helpful, this is very important to me!
 Thanks !! 🥺🥺🥺**

-## Attacker's Perfect Performance - Harmbench Dataset
+## Attacker's Perfect Performance - Harmbench Textual Standard Behaviors

 Below is the radar chart showing the attack success rates for different models on the Harmbench dataset: